jasny/php-code-quality/STANDARD.md

 ### 7.2.
 API tests

-Projects with a web service API SHOULD include [API tests](http://codeception.com/docs/10-WebServices), runnable by codeception.
+Projects with a web service API SHOULD include API tests, runnable by phpunit or codeception.

 Controller methods related to a web service SHOULD be covered by unit tests, with a code covereage of 90% or more.